oils-for-unix/oils/doc/expression-language.md

   - though I think strings should be non-nullable value types?
 They are slices.
   - they start off as the empty slice
-- Coercions of strings to numbers
+- Automatic conversions of strings to numbers
   - `42` and `3.14` and `1e100`

 ### Implementation Notes